cmhh/seasadj/README.md

 [https://www.census.gov/ts/x13as/unix/x13ashtmlall_V1.1_B39.tar.gz](https://www.census.gov/ts/x13as/unix/x13ashtmlall_V1.1_B39.tar.gz)

+On a Linux platform, it is relatively easy to build X13-ARIMA-SEATS from source, and a utility script, [buildx13.sh](buildx13.sh), is provided which will do this, storing the resulting binary in `${HOME}/.local/bin`.

 Alternatively, the service is easily containerised, and a simple example Dockerfile is included.
 To build the container, ensure `seasadj.jar` is copied to the `docker` folder, and run:

 ```bash